 - Add the sugar, baking powder and salt; mix until combined

-- Add the egg, egg yolks, and vanilla until combined, scraping sides of the bowl.
+- Add the egg, egg yolks, and vanilla and mix on medium speed until combined, scraping sides of the bowl.

-- Mix in the flour until combined, forming a soft dough.
+- Mix in the flour until combined and a soft dough forms.

 - Measure out 1 tablespoon of butter dough and make 25 balls with the dough

-- Roll the ball in the nonpareil sprinkles and place on a parchment-lined baking sheet.
+- Pour the sprinkles into a medium-sized bowl and mix the colors together and Immediately roll the ball in the nonpareils then place on a parchment-lined baking sheet.

 - Bake for 10-12 minutes at 375 degrees.
 Remove from the oven and let cool.